r-sabita/Computer-Vision-Projects/Face Recognition/Readme.md

 ## Face Recognition

+- Install all the requirements :

+   - pip install -r requirements.txt

-* run app.py to load project in webpage
+- To load project in webpage :

+  - run app.py